openquantumhardware/qick/quick_start/README.md

 * Two Ethernet cables that you will use to attach 1) your ZCU111 board and 2) your personal computer to the router.
 -->

-## Flashing the PYNQ operating system image onto your micro SD card
+## Flash the PYNQ operating system image onto your micro SD card
 * Your RFSoC board kit comes with a micro SD card.
 QICK requires an up-to-date PYNQ image (v2.6 through v3.0.1), so let's update the micro SD card with this version of the PYNQ image.
 The PYNQ documentation for this step is also good: https://pynq.readthedocs.io/en/latest/appendix/sdcard.html
 * First, download the PYNQ image:
   * For ZCU111 and RFSoC4x2, v3.0.1 is the current recommended version: http://www.pynq.io/boards.html